Melbride/Week1-Project/README.md

 ## Overview

-This repository contains the results and scripts for my Week 1 assignment at Lux Academy and the DSEA 5-Week Bootcamp program.
+This repository contains the results, notebook and scripts for my Week 1 assignment at Lux Academy and the DSEA 5-Week Bootcamp program.

 ## Repository Structure